Blog Articles

 Why do you need an estate plan?
 If you don’t have a valid Will or Trust, Illinois law determines how your assets pass, to whom and when.
 Having no estate plan can lead to unnecessary taxes, creditors, probate court and other undesirable results.
 This is the most costly way to pass assets to your loved ones.
 You can do much better and my column will show you how!

-How to Pass Your Stories and Values to Future Generations Money and property may be the most discussed types of wealth that a person owns, but the riches of their experience and wisdom can mean even more to loved ones down the line.
-Reinforcement of family traditions...
+How to Pass Personal Stories and Values to Future Generations Don’t stop reading. . . we know that money is inherently very important, but it is also true that while money and property may be the most discussed types of wealth that a person owns, the riches of their...